• Skip to main content

 Proxying localhost on FireFox

 When you think of application security testing, one of the most common tools is a web proxy.
 Whether it is Burp Suite from Portswigger, ZAP from OWASP, Fiddler, or Charles Proxy, a proxy is heavily used.
 From time to time, you may find yourself testing a locally running application.
-Outside of some test labs or local development, this isn’t really that common.
+Outside of some test labs or local development, this isn't really that common.
 But if you do find yourself testing a site on localhost, you may run into a roadblock in your browser.
-If you are using a recent version of FireFox, when you go into your preferences screen and click on the Network Settings “Settings” button, you might notice the following image:
+If you are using a recent version … [Read more...] about Proxying localhost on FireFox

 Filed Under: General Tagged With: application security, AppSec, pen test, pen testing, pentesting, qa, secure development, security testing